mickster77/electric-propulsion-training/index.md

 <cite>-Amberg and Rangel</cite>

 Symmetrical components are a fundamental tool for evaluating and understanding many subtle aspects of rotating machinery performance, its not just for relay engineers.
-It changed Henke's life.

   **Objectives:**
 Symmetrical Component Analysis